xmaptools/XMapTools_Developers/Compilation_2025.md

 - Open the App Designer (open XMapTools or start XMapTools); the code will automatically be updated to the MATLAB version.

 - Change the hardcoded version in the startup function.
+- Change the version in the Sharing Details of the main XMapTools object.
 - Save the project to update the version and code.

 - Click "Share" > "Standalone Desktop App".